What is the Dickens Fair?

 The bustling streets of Victorian London, immortalized for all time by the mighty pen of Charles Dickens, form the living backdrop of your excursion into Christmas Past.
 You are a living part of a Victorian Christmas card come to life!

-A Bay Area tradition since 1970, the Great Dickens Christmas Fair returns to the historic Cow Palace Exhibition Halls in Daly City from 10am 'til 7pm Saturday, November 19 through Sunday, December 18, 2016, including the Friday after Thanksgiving.
+A Bay Area tradition since 1970, the Great Dickens Christmas Fair returns to the historic Cow Palace Exhibition Halls in Daly City from 10am 'til 7pm, opening on Saturday November 21 and running Saturdays and Sundays through December 20, 2020, including the Friday after Thanksgiving.
 Originally conceived and created by Ron & Phyllis Patterson, the fair is now produced by Kevin & Leslie Patterson & Red Barn Productions, who continue the family tradition of theatrical excellence, historical authenticity, and environmental theater.
 Come wander the lanes of Victorian London, as the glow of twilight settles upon the city, the scent of pine boughs & freshly baked scones floats in the air, and the sound of carolers and holiday merrymakers accompany your stroll.

 Do I have to wear a costume?
 What is the best way to dress for a day at the Dickens Christmas Fair?
 Is there any clothing that isn't permissible?